 The Lesson To Value Education

-The students were confused at the behavior of Mr. Heung until one of them broke the silence by asking the teacher what he meant from this practice.
+The students were confused at Mr. Heung’s behavior until one of them broke the silence by asking the teacher what he meant from this practice.

 Mr. Heung found the children more attentive than he ever could, and he knew that his mission succeeded.